gatsbyjs/gatsby/docs/docs/how-to/performance/using-slices.md

 }
 ```

-That's it!
 After a successful `gatsby build`, you should see a list of `Slices` that were built for your site.
+We've created a Slice!

 ### Using `sliceContext`